-- Functions, utility program names, standard names, and classes.

-- 'Option flags'

-- 'File Names', 'button names', and 'field names'.
+- Functions, utility program names, standard names, and classes. - 'Option flags' - 'File names', 'button names', and 'field names'. - Variables, environment variables, and metasyntactic variables. - Emphasis. - [optional information or parameters]

-- Variables.

-- Emphasis.

-- [optional information or parameters]

-- Examples are described by text

-and then shown this way.
+• Examples are described by text and then shown this way.

 Commands that are entered by the user are preceded in this manual by the characters "\$" (dollar sign followed by space).
 If your system uses this sequence as a prompt, then the commands will appear exactly as you see them in the manual.
 If your system uses some other prompt, then the command will appear with the \$ replaced by whatever prompt character you are using.